Siavash Monfared

 Eliminating unwanted or excess cells is a matter of life and death for the cell layers covering surfaces of our bodies.
 Nevertheless, since all the existing studies have only focused on effective two dimensional models of the cell layers so far, fundamental questions about the three-dimensional phenomenon of cell extrusion and in particular physical forces involved in the process remain unanswered.

-By developing a three-dimensional model and large scale simulations and in an analogy with liquid crystals, a state of matter between a solid and isotropic liquid phase, we show that cells can switch between distinct mechanical pathways – leveraging defects in nematic and hexatic phases – to eliminate unwanted cells (nematic and hexatic phases are manifestations of two different types of rotational symmetry in liquid crystals).
+By developing a three-dimensional model and large scale simulations and in an analogy with liquid crystals, a state of matter between a solid and isotropic liquid , we show that cells can switch between distinct mechanical pathways – leveraging defects in nematic and hexatic orders – to eliminate unwanted cells (nematic and hexatic orders are manifestations of two different types of rotational symmetry in liquid crystals).
 Our findings provide a unique perspective on how through collective self-organization, cells exploit mechanical and physical constraints to switch between different modes of cell elimination.

 Press coverage: Caltech News, Phys.org.